 For the brass nailheads that I used, a 1/16″ drill bit worked perfectly.
 Because it’s a really tiny bit, it breaks easily – I went through five or six of them so be sure to have a few extra on hand – an inexpensive pack of ten 1/16″ bits like {this} would be perfect.
 I also recommend that you drill slowly because in a few cases some of the batting wrapped around the drill bit and pilled up – the solution is to slowly pull the drill bit out, pull the pilled up batting out through the hole in the fabric, and then go at it again.

-Now on to the bench seat portion… my contractor took on the construction of it but I can give you an overview of how it was done.
+Now on to the bench seat portion of our DIY banquette seating.
 The bench was built on a frame of 7″ tall boards on all three sides that are both nailed and glued together.
 The seat of the bench is a piece of plywood that sits inside this frame, resting on a cleat that runs all the way along the inside of the front of the bench (shown below) and a second cleat that is attached to the wall and runs all the way along the back of the bench.

-The legs were cut separately (we went through a bunch of size and shape options!) and attached to the bench with wood dowels, glue, and screws along with extra supports along the back of them where it’s not visible (shown below) – well… unless you happen to be sprawled out on the floor under it like I was 🙂 You should base the length of the legs on how high you want to sit once the cushion is on it – make sure it’s a good height for the table that you’re using with it!
+The legs were cut separately (we went through a bunch of size and shape options!) and attached to the bench with wood dowels, glue, and screws along with extra supports along the back of them where it’s not visible (shown below).
+You should base the length of the legs on how high you want to sit once the cushion is on it.
+Make sure it’s a good height for the table that you’re using with it!

 Then starting along the first side, I predrilled holes for the nailheads on both ends, lined the fabric up along the penciled line, and added the two end nailheads: